dushyantyadav0303/Cuctus-Stand/README.md

 ## License
 This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.

-## Contributing
-Contributions, improvements, and remixes are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) guide to get started.

 ## Credits
 This project uses: